My Empire State Trail Bike Tour

-I spent most of 2020 sat in an apartment in Birmingham, UK.
+I spent most of 2020 sitting in an apartment in Birmingham, UK.
 This solitude gave me plenty of free time and a hunger for adventure.
 The internet fed me just what I needed…bike touring.
+More specifically, going on an Empire State Trail bike tour.

 With my interest piqued, I began planning my bike tour.